saraminguez/Domain-Generalization-DR/README.md

 ![Image](Images/Proposed_method.jpg)

+EyePACS dataset has been used to carry out the different experiments.
+Please download the dataset here: [PubMed Open Access Non-Commercial Data Dump](https://www.kaggle.com/competitions/diabetic-retinopathy-detection/data).
+In addition, this dataset has been separated by the different cameras that were used to acquire it.

 ## Code description

 - Dataset.py: this file allows to separate the images from EyePACS dataset by their corresponding camera labels.